Dr Nattai Borges

 |Show 14 more journal articles|

-Dalbo VJ, Fox JL, Borges NR, Dascombe BJ, Young KC, Scanlan AT, 'Cumulative Training Dose Augments The Interrelationships Between Common Training Load Models During Basketball Activity: 1601 Board #254 June 2, 9: 00 AM - 10: 30 AM.', Medicine and science in sports and exercise (2016)
+Dalbo VJ, Fox JL, Borges NR, Dascombe BJ, Young KC, Scanlan AT, 'Cumulative Training Dose Augments The Interrelationships Between Common Training Load Models During Basketball Activity', MEDICINE AND SCIENCE IN SPORTS AND EXERCISE, Denver, CO (2016)